Mishkanian/bikesharing/README.md

-# Bikesharing Analysis (Tableau)
+# Tableau Bikesharing Analysis

 ## Project Overview
-The purpose of this project is to create a visual business proposal using Tableau.
+The purpose of this project is to create a visual business proposal using [Tableau Public](https://public.tableau.com/en-us/s/).
 Data on Citi bike ridership in New York City is analyzed to determine the business prospects of creating a similar business in Des Moines, Iowa.
 Pandas DataFrames and Tableau Calculated Fields are used to transform the datatypes and format of some columns.

 ### Changing the Datatype of "tripduration"
 While creating the visualizations necessary for this project, it was found necessary to transform the datatype of the "tripduration" column from an integer to a string.
 This was accomplished through the following steps: